Call Today! Free Immediate Response (818) 781-1570

 However, if the attempted crime carries a potential sentence of life in prison or the death penalty, you could be sentenced up to 9 years in a California state prison.

-If you are convicted of premeditated attempted murder of police, firefighter, or corrections officer that was willful and deliberate, you will face a sentence of life in state prison with the possibility of parole after 15 years.
+Suppose you are convicted of premeditated attempted murder of a police officer, a firefighter, or a corrections officer that was willful and deliberate.
+In that case, you will face a sentence of life in state prison with the possibility of parole after 15 years.

-If you have been accused of an attempted crime under California Penal Code Section 21a, our Los Angeles criminal defense attorneys can use several defense strategies on your behalf.
-It's critical to note that every attempt crime charge has its own unique set up facts.
+If you have been accused of an attempted crime under California Penal Code Section 21a, our California criminal defense attorneys can use several defense strategies on your behalf.
+It's critical to note that every attempt crime charge has its own unique set of facts.

 Therefore, any legal defense would first require a close review of all the details.
 Some of the most common legal defenses against an accusation of an attempt crime include the following:

-Other potential legal defenses include abandonment of the attempt crime, mistaken identity, insufficient evidence, or an unlawful arrest in violation of your constitutional rights.
+Other potential legal defenses include abandonment of the attempted crime, mistaken identity, insufficient evidence, or an unlawful arrest in violation of your constitutional rights.

 About the Author